Updated: Oct 21, 2020

-Once you have a catalogue and each item is clearly referenced, you need to record the transactions of goods in your warehouse / Stock / Inventory.
-Each entry and dispatch of goods should be recorded in a standard way in another database .
+Once you have a catalog and each item is clearly referenced, you need to record the transactions of goods in your warehouse / Stock / Inventory.
+Each entry and dispatch of goods should be recorded in a standard way in another database.
 You should use standard documentation being issued on each process task to record each entry in the system.

-Many softwares offer that standard approach, but that can also be developed on MS Excel or Google Sheet.
-By creating a table, listing each of the transaction, the quantities in and out of your inventory, you have the necessary data to handle your stock well.
+Many software offers that standard approach, but that can also be developed on MS Excel or Google Sheet.
+By creating a table, listing each of the transactions, the quantities in and out of your inventory, you have the necessary data to handle your stock well.
 Do not forget to add the date (in a standard and consistent way), the unit of stock and the unit value, and the quantity in or out, each on a different line.
 Referencing the documents like the Goods Receipt Note would help your accountability.

 3. Inventory Report

 Reporting linked to your inventory is really important too.
-Indeed, the first main report you want to get is the complete up to date picture of your physical inventory.
-What you really have in stock for each product and what are the monthly movements of stock, entries and issues.
+Indeed, the first main report you want to get is a completely up to date picture of your physical inventory.
+What you really have in stock for each product and what are the monthly movements of stock, entries, and issues.

 You want to have the visibility on your inventory at a minimum, and ideally some alerts on your replenishment levels, should you have some items which need to be replenished.
-Otherwise, you can use a Kanban system for demand based reordering of your stock.
-You can find a quick read on Kanban system here.
-More information on Kanban system in our video library.
+Otherwise, you can use a Kanban system for the demand-based reordering of your stock.
+You can find a quick read on the Kanban system here.
+More information on the Kanban system in our video library.